 cases in secret has aroused a growing level of opposition inside and outside

-of the Jehovah's Witnesses.
+of the denomination.
 The main concern is that there is a very high probability that the

 abuse will continue.
 This is reduced by intensive counseling, but is never